soumaiabouh/smart-grid-privacy-enhancing-system/m1/Report.md

 ## Research Method
 _A research method section that describes, precisely enough to be replicated, the procedures you have followed to collect your data._

-- Conducted searches using relevant keywords such as “smart meter privacy concerns”, “privacy of energy consumption data”, and “smart grid technology”.
-- The resulting articles, reports and scholarly publications from academic journals, industry reports, and news sources were reviewed to gather comprehensive insight into smart meter technology, its implementation and its impacts.
-- The references in certain journal articles were examined to find other relevant articles
+We began our research with searches using phrases like "smart meter privacy concerns", "privacy of energy consumption data", and "smart grid technology."
+These searches brought up a range of materials, including articles, industry reports, and studies from academic journals and news outlets.
+We went through these documents to get a broad understanding of smart meter technology, its uses, and its effects.

+We also explored the references cited in some of the articles we read.
+This led us to additional relevant articles, enhancing our research with more information on the topic.

+Regarding the data for our study, shared in the Results section, we found a publicly available dataset of smart meter readings from 114 apartments over a period from 2014 to 2016.
+This dataset was available at the UMassTraceRepository, specifically under the "Smart" section of their website [[18](https://traces.cs.umass.edu/index.php/Smart/Smart)].
+The specific dataset we used is named "apartment-electrical.tar.gz," found in the "UMass Smart* Dataset - 2017 release" section.

+For our experiments, we downloaded this dataset and focused on the readings from apartment 21 in the year 2016.
+We used the data from January 1st to January 3rd to make the graphs for our analysis.

 ## Results
 _A results section, which provides a well-organized overview of the results you collected, with cross-references to the appendix._